ankaAR/bestiario5e/_creatures/shadow-demon.md

 ***Incorporeal Movement.*** The demon can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.

-***Light Sensitivity.*** While in bright light, the demon has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Light Sensitivity.*** While in bright light, the demon has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ***Shadow Stealth.*** While in dim light or darkness, the demon can take the Hide action as a bonus action.